Valeriya Golubtsova

-Valeriya Alexeyevna Golubtsova (15 May 1901 in Nizhny Novgorod — 1 October 1987 in Моscow) was a scientist who was the director of the Moscow Power Engineering Institute from 1943 to 1952.
-She was the wife of Georgy Malenkov.
+Valeriya Alexeyevna Golubtsova (born 15 May 1901 in Nizhny Novgorod — 1 October 1987 in Moscow) was a Soviet scientist and the director of the Moscow Power Engineering Institute from 1943 to 1952.
+A professor who held a PhD in Technical Sciences, she was the wife of Georgy Malenkov.

 Biography

-Golubtsova was born in Nizhny Novgorod in the family of a teacher in the cadet corps, State Councilor Alexei Golubtsov (1852–1924), and Olga Nevzorova, who was a member of an old noble family.
-Nevzorova's older sisters were the famous "Nevzorov sisters" (Zinaida, Sophia, and Augustine) — Vladimir Lenin's comrades-in-arms in Marxist circles back in the 1890s.
+Golubtsova was born in Nizhny Novgorod to a teacher in the Cadet Corps, State Councilor Alexei Golubtsov (1852–1924) and Olga Nevzorova, a member of an old noble family.
+Nevzorova's older sisters were the famous "Nevzorov sisters" (Zinaida, Sophia, and Augustine) — Vladimir Lenin's comrades-in-arms in Marxist Discussion Circles in the 1890s.
 Zinaida married Gleb Кrzhizhanovky in 1899, who in the 1920s headed the GOELRO Commission.

-The Golubtsov family raised five children: Lyudmila, Valeriya, Roman, Vyacheslav (later Professor of the Moscow Power Engineering Institute, corresponding member of the Аcademy of Sciences of the Soviet Union), and Elena.
+The Golubtsov family raised five children: Lyudmila, Valeriya, Roman, Vyacheslav (who later became a professor of the Moscow Power Engineering Institute and a corresponding member of the Аcademy of Sciences of the Soviet Union), and Elena.

-In 1917, Golubtsova graduated from a gym in Nizhny Novgorod, and then did library courses.
-Since 1920, during the Russian Civil War, she worked as a librarian on the Тurkestan Front, and in the agit-train of the cavalry brigade, she met the Commissar, Georgy Malenkov.
+In 1917, Golubtsova graduated from a gym in Nizhny Novgorod and went on to library courses.
+After 1920, during the Russian Civil War, she worked as a librarian on the Turkestan Front.
+In the agit-train of the cavalry brigade she met Commissar Georgy Malenkov.
 In 1920, she married him (though without official registration until her death, and the preservation of her maiden name) and joined the Communist Party of the Soviet Union.

-After moving to Moscow in 1921, Golubtsova got a job at the Organizing Department of the Central Committee at got a separate room in the Loskutnaya Hotel on Тverskaya Street— the center of the Moscow Communist bohemia.
-Malenkov then entered the Bauman Moscow State Technical University (the couple decided to graduate one-by-one).
+After moving to Moscow in 1921, Golubtsova got a job at the Organizing Department of the Central Committee and a separate room in the Loskutnaya Hotel on Тverskaya Street— the center of Moscow's Communist bohemia.
+Malenkov then entered the Bauman Moscow State Technical University and the couple decided to graduate one-by-one.
 From 1928 to 1930, she worked as a standardizer at the Moscow Metallurgical Plant.

-In 1930, at the direction of the party organization, Golubtsova entered the Moscow Power Engineering Institute, where, as a student, she took the post of Secretary of the Institute Organization of the CPSU.
-After graduating in 1934, she worked as an engineer at the Dynamo Plant until 1936.
+In 1930, at the direction of the party organization, Golubtsova entered the Moscow Power Engineering Institute.
+As a student, she took the post of Secretary of the Institute Organization of the CPSU.
+After graduating in 1934, she worked as an engineer at the Dynamo machine-building company until 1936.

-In 1936, she entered the graduate school of the Moscow Power Engineering Institute, but was interrupted in 1938 due to giving birth to two sons.
+In 1936, she enrolled in the graduate school of the Moscow Power Engineering Institute and dropped out in 1938 due the birth of her two sons.

-During the Great Patriotic War, from 1941 to 1942, Golubtsova was evacuated with her family to Samara, where she worked as an instructor in the Samara Regional Committee of the CPSU, responsible for the aviation and electrical industries.
-For the work con commissioning the evacuated factories at a rapid pace, general quarters, and start-up of enterprises, and fulfillment of the plan at all costs, Golubtsova was awarded the Order of the Red Banner of Labour.
+During the Great Patriotic War, from 1941 to 1942, Golubtsova was evacuated with her family to Samara, where she worked as an instructor in the Samara Regional Committee of the CPSU for the aviation and electrical industries.
+For her work on commissioning the evacuated factories at a rapid pace, general quarters, and start-up of enterprises, and fulfilment of the plan at all costs, Golubtsova was awarded the Order of the Red Banner of Labour.

 In 1942, she returned to Moscow.
 On 3 June 1943, Golubtsova, an assistant at the Department of Cable Engineering, was appointed director of the Moscow Order of Lenin of the V.M.
 Molotov Power Engineering Institute.
 She was the director of the university until 4 January 1952.